 Daniel Yohalem has been engaged in the practice of public interest law for the past 43 years, first in Washington, D.C. and since 1987 in New Mexico.
 He is currently in private practice, representing plaintiffs in first amendment, civil rights, open government, employment discrimination, and class action law reform cases aimed at improving public education funding, the state medicaid and food stamps programs, police department practices and the state juvenile justice system.
 Mr. Yohalem, who received his B.A. from Yale (1970) and J.D. from Columbia University Law School (1973), has litigated and supervised complex cases at every level of the Federal and State court systems.
 Mr. Yohalem served as Chief Legal Counsel for the NM Taxation and Revenue Department, Chief of the Civil Division of the NM AG’s Office, member of the New Mexico Foundation for Open Government Board since 1998 (President from 2002-2003), member of the Board of New Mexico Ethics Watch, and co-founder and President of the Santa Fe Neighborhood Law Center Board of Directors.

 - No deaths from exposure have occurred for the homeless since ICS began providing shelter during the winter months

-- With 14 partner providers in the Day Services Program, ICS offers Resource Days for any person needing access to services necessary to stabilize his/her life.
+- Resource Days available for any person needing access to services necessary to stabilize his/her life.

 - ICS is the only “come as you are” or “minimal barrier” shelter in Northern New Mexico